-"A collection made for different types of personalities, according to their characteristics, their way of life and their way of thinking.
-Our brand specializes, studies its clients and develops the personality in the wardrobe.
+"A collection made for different types of personalities, according to their characteristics, their way of life, and their way of thinking.
+Our brand specializes, studying its clients and developing the personality in the wardrobe.

 The creativity of the Brazilian Napoleao Cesar, based in Milan, will be followed by the GiBAG (Handbags and Accessories) accessories line of the Ecuadorian Gabriela Guasgua.

 "My collection is inspired by the lakes, my province has 7 lakes, it is a geopark worldwide, and I want to highlight those lakes, all the flora, and fauna that surrounds the lakes, fused with the textiles of the artisans of the city of Otavalo," said Guasgua.

 The Cuban Jacqueline Fumero and Ismael de la Caridad's tandem combines the classic dresses of the former with the jewels designed by the latter.

 "Jacqueline has done a thorough, exhaustive job of making a collection in natural silk with all the warmth and color of Cuba and I have put all my effort into enhancing her collection by making transparent acrylic jewelry with the current fashion trends," she told Efe Ismael.

 Fumero's collection "inspired by Jacqueline Kennedy.
 They are very classic dresses, very wearable, all made of silk, with an impeccable cut", according to the designer herself, a question supported by her partner: "I have tried to make the jewels match Jacqueline's dresses, which are of impeccable workmanship".